Who is We Connect The Dots?

 2. Students can learn how to utilize Yammer in advance of the program by watching these short training videos here : Learn Yammer

 3. Students must complete their pre-program assessment survey before the program begins.
 The survey helps us to deliver a unique program that emphasizes the skills students need and want to learn.
 If a student does not take the assessment before the program begins, he or she will have to complete it on day 1, which will take time away from their involvement in the day's events.
-Students may complete their survey by following this link: Assessment
+Students and parents will receive the pre-assessment link upon registration or application acceptance.

 Is lunch provided?

 Students have the option of purchasing lunch in advanced at the time of registration acceptance.
 The cost is $175.00 for the full 10 days.
 Students are welcome to bring their own lunches, beverages, and snacks if they would like.
 There will be a half-hour break each day for lunch.
-Under no circumstances are students permitted to leave the building to purchase food, nor does the Microsoft office have a food service provider where students can purchase lunch each day.
+Under no circumstances are students permitted to leave the building for any reason during the program.
 Students can either elect to have lunch provided by WCTD or bring their own.
 Please make sure to list and preferences or allergies on your application.

 What is the code of conduct?